Youth Week Fund

 You can apply for funding to help pay for the things that you need to deliver your Youth Week event or project.
 We can consider requests from $100 through to $2,000 from this Fund.

-If you are planning a much larger event and need more than $2,000 then either the Community Fund or Creative Communities Scheme might be a better option for you.
+If you are planning a much larger event and need more than $2,000 then either the Whangārei Communities Fund or Creative Communities Scheme might be a better option for you.
 Talk to us about putting an application in to either of these.

 You can use the funds for most costs involved to deliver your project including:

-• Venue and equipment hire – like a stage and sound system
+• venue and equipment hire – like a stage and sound system

-• Marketing – like printed posters or social media boosted campaigns
+• marketing – like printed posters or social media boosted campaigns

-• Fees/koha for performers, speakers, helpers
+• koha for performers, speakers, helpers.

 What can’t I use the funds for?